Galliformes / Phasianidae / Syrmaticus

 Description

-Males measure 210 cm long and weigh 1,529 g.
-They have brightly scaled plumage with golden white and red body feathers, grey legs, brown iris, and bare red skin around the eye.
-The head is white with a narrow black band crossing the eyes.
-The most striking feature is the extremely long silvery white tail barred with chestnut brown, measuring up to 2.4 m—holding the record for the longest natural tail feather of any bird species.
-Females measure 75 cm long and weigh 949 g, appearing brown with a blackish crown, buff face, and greyish brown barred tail feathers.
-No recognized subspecies exist.
+Males measure 210 cm (83 in) long and weigh 1,529 g (3.371 lb).
+Plumage is scaled golden white and red with grey legs, brown iris, and bare red skin around the eye.
+The head is white with a black narrow band across the eyes.
+The tail is silvery white barred with chestnut brown, measuring up to 2.4 m (7.9 ft).
+Females measure 75 cm (30 in) long and weigh 949 g (2.092 lb).
+They are brown with a blackish crown, buff face, and greyish brown barred tail feathers.

 Identification